WHAT WILL I DO?

 The Big Idea

-If you can’t see it, it’s easy to disregard it.
-For many years this has been the case with the world’s oceans, where what goes on beneath the waves are unseen to most of us.
-The world has turned a blind eye to the tremendous strain we’ve put on the seas.
-Industrial fishing, pollution, global warming and calculated harvesting of endangered species has left us all a point where it’s important to fight back.
+If you can’t see it, you can ignore it.
+For most of us, what goes on beneath the waves is unseen, and the world has turned a blind eye to the tremendous strain we’ve put on our seas.
+Overfishing, global warming and pollution has left us all a point where it’s important to fight back.

-As a volunteer at Marine Conservation Philippines, you’ll experience both the amazing beauty of the seas and witness shortsighted destruction of coral reefs.
-You’ll learn through scientific diving why protection of the seas is important to myriads of other ecosystems, and through your contribution to our efforts, you’ll help affect change.
-When you eventually leave us, you too will become an ambassador of change.
+As a volunteer at Marine Conservation Philippines, you’ll see both the amazing beauty of the ocean and witness shortsighted destruction of coral reefs.
+You’ll learn through scientific diving why protection of the seas is important to myriads of other ecosystems, and through your efforts you’ll help us affect change.
+When you eventually leave, you too will become an ambassador of change.

 During your stay with Marine Conservation Philippines, you can take part in many different projects.
 Some of our projects are one offs – combatting crown of thorn infestations for example, while others are continually ongoing – like the surveying of coral reefs along the southern coast of Negros Island.
 While surveying, we document species abundance, substrate coverage, and damage to coral reefs.
 Our scientists work on various projects.
 Some study reef resilience, others climate change, and still others reef restoration.

 In addition to volunteer activities in the water, we do a great deal of work on land as well.
+We plant mangrove trees, and do beach clean ups.
 We visit local schools and teach about oceans in general and why we need to save marine ecosystems.
-By reaching out to the next generation we believe we can change the future.
 We have also created various community outreach programs, and host a summer camp every year.
+COVID19 regulations still in place has caused some disruption to our community engangement, but we are aiming to reboot efforts as soon as possible.

 Life at base starts at 7:00 with breakfast.
 After breakfast the plan for the day is reviewed.
 Some volunteers may still be doing scuba courses, while others will be out doing marine research, underwater cleanups or community work.
 What you’ll be doing will largely be based on where you are in the volunteer program, but we also take into account personal preferences.
 Lunch is around one or two o clock.
 If you’re doing work far from our base, you’ll eat your lunch at a local market there.
 After lunch we often continue with our various activities till sometime in the afternoon.
 Typically this consists of entering survey-data on computers, (to produce reports to the relevant authorities.
 You can see how the data works here.) as well as various base work, or community outreach.